Ashesi's World-Class Campus

-Energy: All campus buildings are designed to make the most of natural sunlight and conserve power by reducing reliance on light bulbs.
+- Energy: All campus buildings are designed to make the most of natural sunlight and conserve power by reducing reliance on light bulbs.
 Ashesi is also working to increase our use of solar power.
-In 2017, 720 photovoltaic panels were installed throughout campus, producing up to 23,500 kilowatt hours of electricity per month.
-Thanks to this installation, solar now supplies 45% of the energy consumed on campus.
+In 2017, 720 photovoltaic panels were installed throughout campus.
+Thanks to this installation, solar now supplies 13% of the energy consumed on campus.
 Ashesi eventually hopes to move completely off-grid, with solar as the primary source of energy and generators used only as a last resort.

 Visit our campus